oehrlis/oudbase/README.md

 # OUD Base

 Trivadis does have the TVD-BasEnv™ to standardizes and simplifies the handling of environments for Oracle database and application server landscapes.
 Although the current version of TVD-BasEnv™ already support OUD and OID environments, there are sometimes situations, where you need a small and slimed down environment scripts for dedicated OUD servers.
 TVD-BasEnv™ is rather complex and brings a lot of nice features for Oracle Database environments with ASM, RAC, DataGuard and more stuff which is in general not required on a simple OUD server.

 *OUD Base* is basically just the **oudenv.sh** script, some configuration files and a bunch of aliases.
 The directory structure for the OUD binaries, scripts and configuration files is similar to what is use in TVD-BasEnv™ and based on OFA.
-It is written in bash and tested on Oracle Linux VM’s, OUD Docker container and Raspberry Pi’s with Raspbian Jessy/Stretch.
+It is written in bash and tested on Oracle Linux VM’s, OUD Docker container and Raspberry Pi's with Raspbian Jessy/Stretch.
 It should also run on any other bash environment.

 ## Setup

 Latest installation script or TAR file is available on the [releases](https://github.com/oehrlis/oudbase/releases) page.

 ### Automatic Setup using shell script

 *OUD Base* is available as TAR file or as Bash installation file *oudbase_install.sh*.
 Wherein *oudbase_install.sh* is a TAR file with a wrappped Bash script.

 ```bash